 Introduction / History

-Although the vast majority of the Western Punjabi live in Pakistan, there is a significant group living in neighboring Afghanistan.
+Although the vast majority of speakers of the Western Punjabi language live in Pakistan, there is also a significant group living in neighboring Afghanistan.
+The group in Afghanistan is treated as a separate people group in the Joshua Project database.
 The term "Punjabi" is used to describe both those who speak Punjabi and those who inhabit the Punjab region of India and Pakistan.
 It is derived from the Persian words panj (five) and ab (river).

 Punjabi is an Indo-European language having six main dialects.
 It is closely related to the surrounding languages, particularly Pahari.
 The Western Punjabi of Afghanistan speak the dialect known as Lahnda or Western Panjabi.